 He shared that he had a current engagement with a client where he was retained to help define and clarify the value that his client was offering to non-profits.
-He was planning to recommend some revisions to the content on his client’s web site.
+He was planning to recommend some revisions to the content on his client’s website.
 But what caught me off guard in our conversation was that he said he was not sure that his client needed a blog.

-Who needs a voice?
+Who needs a unique online voice?

 In a recent presentation which I attended, author, speaker, and entrepreneur, Jonathan Fields, shared some insightful views on what’s required to not only find your online voice but also fuel creativity, innovation and new ideas in his book titled Uncertainty: Turning Fear and Doubt Into Fuel for Brilliance.